on (tag matching)

 Matches components that:

-Are in the
+2. Are not in the engineering.experimental sub-domain

 Complex targeting across domains